Scenario: AVD — Enclave in Existing Tenant

 Grant: Block

-Logic: "Block Office 365 for AVD-Enclave-FCI-Users — unless the request comes from a device tagged AVD-CUI-Authorized."
+Logic: "Block all cloud apps for AVD-Enclave-FCI-Users-MESG — unless the request comes from a device tagged AVD-CUI-Authorized.
+AVD broker apps are excluded so the initial connection is not blocked."

-Independently blocks Office 365 access from any traffic not originating from the Azure Firewall egress IP.
-Together with E002, enforces AND logic.
+Independently blocks all cloud app access from any traffic not originating from the Azure Firewall egress IP.
+Together with B011, enforces AND logic.

 Users: